For daily updates from Arcadia Abroad on the Coronavirus please see our Updates Blog and our comprehensive FAQ page.

 SCQF level 9, 10, 11 modules will have online timed exams or timed essays depending on the assessment structure.

-The university will conduct all assessment for exams online or they will be delivered in an alternative format, so the April/May assessments, scheduled to begin on 27 April, will be done remotely, where possible.
+The university will conduct all assessment for exams online or they will be delivered in an alternative format, so the April/May assessments, scheduled to begin on 27 April, will be done remotely.

 Due to the continued spread of COVID-19 and in light of the U.K. Government’s transition from the ‘contain’ phase to the ‘delay’ phase of its response, access to the campuses will be closed from Tuesday March 17th at 6pm until further notice.

 GSA has ceased all teaching, tutorials and crits and there is no access to studios, library and workshops.
-It is currently unclear how long this will last, therefore staff are putting in place academic continuity plans which will cover assessments working on the basis that undergraduate students will not return to campus this academic year.
-The position regarding Semester 3 for postgraduate taught students is at present unclear.
+Staff are putting in place academic continuity plans which will cover assessments working on the basis that undergraduate students will not return to campus this academic year.

 Program teams are looking at how students’ work can be assessed both for continuing and final year students.
 Details specific to your program and year will be issued by Schools on Canvas by the end of this week.